Chart Color Schemes

 Kew is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 230 persons by 2041.
-However, specific age cohorts like the 75 to 84 age group are projected to increase, with an anticipated growth of 688 people.
+Projections indicate a decline in overall population by 228 persons by 2041, but growth is anticipated in specific age cohorts, notably the 75 to 84 age group with an increase of 688 people.

 Frequently Asked Questions - Population